d3kryption/narrative-trytofindsound/README.md

 ## 🧐 Features

-- Customisable to your naming convention - pick your style
+- Customisable to your naming convention - pick your style or make your own to match your standards
 - Quick - it contains a few checks to try and speed up the search
 - If you have Narrative working, this mod will work for you and you will love it.
 - The button hides if the dialogue already has been populated (you can remove this if you don't want this aspect, I show this during installation)